OpenC3/cosmos-project/README.md

 3. Start OpenC3
     1. On Linux/Mac: ./openc3.sh run
     2. On Windows: openc3.bat run
-4. After approximately 2 minutes, open a web browser to http://localhost:2900
+4. After approximately 2 minutes, open a web browser to http://localhost:2900/auth/
     1. If you run "docker ps", you can watch until the openc3-enterprise-init container completes, at which point the system should be fully configured and ready to use.
+5. IMPORTANT: You must configure Keycloak before accessing http://localhost:2900 to get to the main OpenC3 app will work (you'll just see a white page until you do this) - Please follow our Keycloak documentation

 ## Run without the Demo project